rematocorp/trello-integration-action/README.md

                   trello-list-id-pr-open: xxx # Trello list ID for open pull request
                   trello-list-id-pr-closed: xxx # Trello list ID for closed pull request
                   trello-conflicting-labels: 'feature;bug;chore' # When a card has one of these labels then branch category label is not assigned
+                  trello-card-in-branch-name: false # When true search for card name (e.g. "1234-card-title") in the branch name if card URL is not found in PR description or comments.
+If card id is found from branch then adds a comment with the card URL.
 ```

 [Here is how you can find out your board and list IDs](https://stackoverflow.com/a/50908600/2311110).